 Oh yeah, I totally have my down days.
 The chronic fatigue, chemo brain, achy bones, all the side effects - they get to me.

 Think what YOU could do, if you gave yourself a dose of nature and adventure!

 Think about the things you love.
 You know, those moments that put a smile on your face.

 Maybe you love the ocean, the mountains or the forest.
 Maybe you can't get enough of your furry friends.
-Are you an artist, who can't get enough sunsets and sunrises?
 Are you a foodie who loves to go from farm (or garden) to table?
 How does digging your nose into a good book with your window open sound?

 Maybe scents, sounds and color pallets are your thing.
 Or maybe dancing under the starry skies are more like you?
-How does yoga with a dose of mindfullness sound to you?
+How does yoga with a dose of mindfulness sound?
 Snow angels, anyone?

-I'm here to put your ideas to use and create an adventure that motivates.
-Whether you are suffering from a chronic illness, or just need to finally feel alive, you can build strength and spirit, and find adventure with me one step at a time!
+Let's put our ideas to use and create an adventure that motivates.
+Whether suffering from a chronic illness, or just finally need to feel alive, we can build strength and spirit, and find adventure together one step at a time!

 As a geographer, I get excited about about maps and apps and all things earthy.
 I go thru withdrawls if I spend too much time away from the ocean.
 I live for the marine layer of salty air in the mornings and the glow of the sunset in the evenings.
-I can't get enough of hiking because it always leads to a new adventure.
+Hiking is my excuse to go on another adventure.
 I love to pet my kitty and laugh with my family, read books and listen to music.
 The windows are always open in my house.

 Think VIP walking club, trails challenges, seal rescue, Miles4Metavivor, 1in8 Ride, writing and podcasting...